-Good Neighbors will be providing sleeping bags, mosquito nets, flashlights, water filters, antibiotics, and masks.
+We have sent $3,837.50 to Haiti and Good Neighbors provided sleeping bags, mosquito nets, flashlights, water filters, antibiotics, and masks.

-Emergency kits with clean water, food, first aid, and personal hygiene supplies will also be distributed to the population.
+Emergency kits with clean water, food, first aid, and personal hygiene supplies were also distributed to the population.

 Our team will continue to work with the local authorities to keep accessing the situation.